yitzchak/nontrivial-gray-streams/README.md

 (stream-listen stream) ; → boolean
 ```

-Used by LISTEN.
+Used by [LISTEN][].
 Returns true or false.
 The default method uses
-STREAM-READ-CHAR-NO-HANG and STREAM-UNREAD-CHAR.
-Most streams should
+[STREAM-READ-CHAR-NO-HANG][] and [STREAM-UNREAD-CHAR][].
+Most streams
-define their own method since it will usually be trivial and will
+should define their own method since it will usually be trivial and
-always be more efficient than the default method.
+will always be more efficient than the default method.

 ## STREAM-READ-LINE
 [Generic Function]